 I started my trip coming from Belize overland and my first stop was Flores beautiful place to spend a couple of days and to visit the ruins of Tikal.
 From Tikal in Flores you can get a place in a minivan and visit my favorite place in Guatemala Chemuc Sampey.
 In the middle of the jungle you will find amazing natural pools and great place to hike around.
 I recommend you to spend a few days and take it easy since the distances are very long to reach there.
 From Semuc Champey you can go to Rio Dulce and Livingston.

-A great palce to visit an hour from Guatemala City by bus in Antigua.
-Small and colonial city very quiet to spend a few days going around.
+A great place to visit an hour from Guatemala City by bus in Antigua.
+It’s a small and colonial city very quiet to spend a few days going around.
+There are many things to do in Antigua during the day and the nightlife is great.
 Places to visit from Antigua to Xela where you can get your adventure climbing volcanoes and Chichiscatenango famous because of the market, the biggest in Central America.

 Other place to visit in Guatemala is Lake Atitlan, I suggest you to stay a few days and sleeping in different areas.
 San Pedro is famous because of night party and cheap accommodation.
 During the day you can rent a kayak around the lake.
 Another plan that you can do is hiking a volcano since is quite close to Lake Atitlan.

 Daily budget for backpacking Guatemala